farlowdw/software-development-handbook/docs/sandbox/dp/index.md

 <!-- import snippet1 from '!!raw-loader!./snippet-1.py'; -->

 This page is largely a sandbox meant for collecting thoughts related to dynamic programming (DP).
-It is a work in progress, and likely will be for some time.
+It is a work in progress and likely will be for some time.

 <!--truncate-->